Welcome to our new website!

 • Detox: Detoxification is the first step in treating any substance use disorder.
 During this process, individuals can break their physical dependence on kratom and begin to manage their symptoms of withdrawal.

-• Therapy: Various types of treatment, such as cognitive-behavioral therapy and psychotherapy, can help individuals understand their addiction, develop healthier coping skills, and gain insight into the underlying causes or mental health conditions behind their substance use.
+• Therapy: Various types of treatment, such as cognitive-behavioral therapy and psychotherapy, can help individuals understand their addiction, develop healthier coping skills, and gain insight into the underlying causes or Behavioral Health conditions behind their substance use.

 • Support: Support groups are an important part of the recovery process.
 They provide a safe space for people to share their experiences and learn from one another.

 • Medication: While there are currently no medications specifically approved for treating kratom addictions, certain prescription drugs can help manage withdrawal symptoms and reduce cravings.
-Dihydrocodeine and lofexidine are two such medications.
+Dihydrocoworkforce fairness initiativesne and lofexidine are two such medications.

 NSAIDs or non-steroidal anti-inflammatories can also reduce pain and inflammation associated with kratom withdrawal.